ferasdahrooge/SpotiRec/README.md

 # SpotiRec

-A Website where users can find their perfect music based what they want based on what they talk about
+A Website where users can discover music that aligns with their preferences, based on what they express or talk about